Konrad Boehmer

 Konrad Boehmer (24 May 1941 – 4 October 2014) was a German-Dutch composer, educator, and writer.

 Life

 Boehmer was born in Berlin.
-A self-declared member of the Darmstadt School, he studied composition in Cologne with Karlheinz Stockhausen and Gottfried Michael Koenig, and philosophy, sociology, and musicology at the University of Cologne, where he received a PhD in 1966.
-After receiving his doctorate, he settled in Amsterdam, working until 1968 at the Institute for Sonology, Utrecht University.
-In 1972, he was appointed professor of music history and theory at the Royal Conservatory of The Hague.
+A self-declared member of the Darmstadt School, he studied composition in Cologne with Karlheinz Stockhausen and Gottfried Michael Koenig.
+At the University of Cologne he studied philosophy, sociology, and musicology, earning a PhD in 1966.
+Then he settled in Amsterdam, working at Utrecht University's Institute for Sonology until 1968.
+In 1972, he became professor of music history and theory at the Royal Conservatory of The Hague.

 Musical style

 His compositions characteristically employ serial organization or montage, sometimes with elements of jazz and rock music (as in his opera Doktor Faustus and the electronic Apocalipsis cum figuris).
 In other works, such as Canciones del camino and Lied uit de vert, Marxist songs serve as basic material.

 In 2001, the Holland Festival commissioned Boehmer to write a composition for the rock band Sonic Youth, which they performed at both concerts during that festival in the Stadsschouwburg Amsterdam.